The rule of law

 Yet, despite this, antidemocratic policies have flourished in multiple member states.
 Attacks to the rule of law have emerged in the form of high-level corruption and the abuse of power, attempts to weaken the judiciary, attacks on civil society and harassment of independent media through litigation.

-At the same time, the EU’s financial interests are being undermined, as funds are misused and the EU’s budget potentially funds member states that consistently breach its own values.
+re misused and the EU’s budget potentially funds member states that consistently breach its own values.

 Policy position: Defence of Democracy Package